first2mars/TempGraphs/README.md

 ## `gui_app.py`

-A lightweight Tkinter GUI for the case study generator in `stats.py`.
+A lightweight Tkinter GUI with two tabs.

 Launch it with: